naihloan/ramoneando/docs/drafts-writing/DeMauro,Martin.2019.How-to-make-sense-of-precariousness.md

 University Press.

-[^1]: The term biopolitics moves away, from the idea of *zoopolitics*, which refers to the politics that takes into consideration *zoé*, the undifferentiated totality of the living, animals, humans and non humans.
-The prevalence of the term *bíos*  over *zoé* is due to the appearance, at the beginning of the XIXth Century of the term "biology", and specifically to Jean-Baptiste Lamarck's (1744-1829) project of a science of living bodies, of the living as living, as Edgardo Castro (2011:19) points out.
-Fabián Ludueña Romandini (2010) currently reappropiates the idea of *zoopolitics*, as a way of connecting life and politics without relying on an exclusion of *zoé*, but rather by its politization.
+[^1]: The term biopolitics moves away, from the idea of *zoopolitics*, which refers to the politics that takes into consideration *zoé*, the undifferentiated totality of the living, animals, humans and non-humans.
+The prevalence of the term *bíos*  over *zoé* is due to the appearance, at the beginning of the XIXth Century of the term "biology".
+The prevalence of *bíos*  is specifically due to Jean-Baptiste Lamarck's (1744-1829) project of a science of living bodies, of the living as living, as Edgardo Castro (2011:19) points out.
+Fabián Ludueña Romandini (2010) currently reappropriates the idea of *zoopolitics*, as a way of connecting life and politics without relying on the exclusion of *zoé*, but rather by its politicization.

 [^2]: A diferencia de Janell Watson (2012) quien encuentra en Butler y
     Esposito una lógica conceptual compartida, que se mantiene